Key Takeaways

 Value — 10 / 15

 Cost Per Gram of Primary Active (CPG): $1.00 ÷ 0.09 g glucosamine = $11.11 per gram.
-This is by far the highest CPG in our database — the result of applying a standard cost-efficiency metric to a product that delivers a trace amount of the primary active.
+The highest CPG in our database by a factor of 9.
+This is the result of applying a standard cost-efficiency metric to a product that delivers a trace amount of the primary active.
 Score: 0 / 5.

 Total: 8 + 0 + 2 = 10 / 15.